mcranium/merfoc/README.md

 ## Efficiently using the command line programs
-To not repeat this commands for each stack the commands can be wrapped into a shell script, which can act like a program on the command line.
+To not repeat these commands for each stack the commands can be wrapped into a shell script, which can act like a program on the command line.
 For this scripts to work properly, the image files of each stack must be in their own folders (and checked and for eventual 90 degree rotations!).
 The folders should be inside an ideally empty folder (text files etc. are unproblematic but images could get overwritten accidentally).
 This way, preparing the files is the same as for CZBatch.
 All of the scripts have in common that they search for folders and sequentially go into them and perform the alignment followed by the focus merging.
-The original images remain as they are before running the scripts and the merged images and placed in the parent directory (where the stack-folders are located).
-The name of the output image is defined by the names of the stack folders and the suffix specified in the script.
+The original images remain as they are before running the scripts and the merged images are placed in the parent directory (where the stack-folders are located).
+The name of the output image is defined by the names of the stack folders and the suffix is specified in the script.

 ### `focus-stack` inside a script (`merfoc_fs.sh`)